Trials: Divine Healing — What, Why, How?

 The book of Job records one of the most famous sickness-and-healing episodes in the Bible — that of Job.
 His experience teaches us that sickness may befall even the righteous for reasons known only to God.
 It also shows us that illness can be one of the most excruciating of trials, and that friends of the ill person should guard against a condemning attitude!

-Most are familiar with the health problem of David’s senior years, such as his inability to sustain full body heat (1 Kings 1:1).
+David had health problems in his senior years, such as an inability to sustain full body heat (1 Kings 1:1).
 The Psalms also contain numerous appeals in sickness, as well as thanks for healing.
-Clearly, David did not enjoy perfect health nor instant healing every time he became sick.
+David did not enjoy perfect health nor instant healing every time he became sick.
 See Psalms 30:1-3; 38:1-22; 41:4-8.

 The death of David’s son, born of his adultery with Bathsheba, is also a powerful example of illness without healing.
 God had decided the child would die, and no amount of prayer would change what God deemed best for all in the long term.
 David was forgiven, but the child died.